Flush: A Biography: Themes

 Commonly read as a modernist consideration of city life seen through the eyes of a dog, Flush serves as a harsh criticism of the supposedly unnatural ways of living in the city.
 The figure of Elizabeth Barrett Browning in the text is often read as an analogue for other female intellectuals, like Woolf herself, who suffered from illness, feigned or real, as a part of their status as female writers.
 Most insightful and experimental are Woolf's emotional and philosophical views expressed in Flush's thoughts.
-As he spends more time with Barrett Browning, Flush becomes emotionally and spiritually connected to the poet and both begin to understand each other despite their language barriers.
-For Flush smell is poetry, but for Barrett Browning, poetry is impossible without words.
-In Flush Woolf examines the barriers that exist between woman and animal created by language yet overcome through symbolic actions.
+As he spends more time with Barrett Browning, Flush becomes emotionally and spiritually connected to the poet, and both begin to understand each other despite their language barriers.
+For Flush, smell is poetry, but for Barrett Browning, poetry is impossible without words.
+In Flush, Woolf examines the barriers that exist between woman and animal created by language, yet overcome through symbolic actions.

 The book, due to its subject matter, has often been considered one of her less serious artistic endeavours; however, she uses her distinctive stream of consciousness style to experiment with a non-human perspective.
-In places the novella plays with realism by allowing Flush an improbable amount of perception for a canine (Flush seems to grasp some idea of social class in humans, a concept recurrently criticized in the story as he becomes more "democratic" later in life), and can "talk" to other dogs on the street.
-At other times the reader is forced to interpret events from the dog's limited knowledge (Flush sees his owner agitated over markings on a paper and cannot understand that she is in love).
+In some places, the novella plays with realism by allowing Flush an improbable amount of perception for a canine (Flush seems to grasp some idea of social class in humans, a concept recurrently criticised in the story as he becomes more "democratic" later in life), and can "talk" to other dogs on the street.
+At other times, the reader is forced to interpret events from the dog's limited knowledge (Flush sees his owner agitated over markings on a paper and cannot understand that she is in love).

 For material, Woolf drew primarily on Barrett Browning's two poems on dogs ("To Flush, My Dog" and "Flush or Faunus") and on the published correspondence of the poet and her husband, Robert Browning.
 From this material, Woolf creates a biography that works on three levels.
 It is overtly a biography of a dog's life.
 Since this dog is of interest primarily for its owner, the work is also an impressionistic biography of Elizabeth Barrett during the most dramatic years of her life.
 At this level, Flush mostly recapitulates the romantic legend of Barrett Browning's life: early confinement by a mysterious illness and a doting but tyrannical father; a passionate romance with an equally talented poet; an elopement that permanently estranges the father, but which allows Barrett Browning to find happiness and health in Italy.
 On a third level, the book gives Woolf an opportunity to return to some of her most frequent topics: the glory and misery of London; the Victorian mindset; class differences; and the ways in which women oppressed by "fathers and tyrants" may find freedom.

 Woolf ostensibly uses the life of a dog as pointed social criticism, ranging across topics from feminism and environmentalism to class conflict.
 But the work also reflects her "expansive interest in non-human animals".